Divyaramphul14/Divyaramphul14/README.md

                                                     Hello👋🏽 I'm Divya Drishti Ramphul I am currently studying for my Bcom degree in Business Information Technology and Systems at Curtin Mauritius🎓👩🏾‍💻 Skilled in Python, HTML, and CSS, I'm passionate about learning how to craft elegant code that solves real-world challenges.
 My journey in the world of programming began after witnessing how the world is changing with computerisation.

+                                                    YOU CAN CONTACT ME USING THE LINKS BELOW!!!